skhalifa/test/README.md

 This is Fang Xu (Student Number: 10183618)

-This is Brandon WHite (Student Number: 10185441)
+This is Brandon White (Student Number: 10185441)

 This is Karim Atta (Student Number: 10184696)